 Fibromyalgia is one of the more difficult chronic pain syndromes to treat.
-It requires a holistic approach that includes medications, a better diet, exercise, and other lifestyle changes in order to feel better.
+It requires a holistic approach that includes medications, a better diet, exercise, and other lifestyle changes to feel better.

-Because those with fibromyalgia often suffer from pain, they may feel as though exercise is the last thing they want to be doing.
+Because those with fibromyalgia often suffer from pain, they may feel that exercise is the last thing they want to do.
 A recent research study indicated that fibromyalgia patients who engaged in short bursts of physical activity help the fibromyalgia patient feel better and function better in their daily lives.
 The findings of the study were published in the journal Arthritis Research and Therapy.

-According to the research, short bursts of activity, lasting less than ten minutes or less at a time but that have some degree of intensity to them can improve both cardiovascular health and the perception of pain in those who regularly practice this on a daily basis.
+According to the research, short bursts of activity, lasting less than ten minutes or less at a time but have some degree of intensity, can improve cardiovascular health and the perception of pain in those who regularly practice this daily.
 The study used “lifestyle physical activity.”

 Participation in lifestyle physical activity refers to having the fibromyalgia patient find ways to add short intensive bursts of physical activity as part of their daily activities.
-This can involve incorporating many different kinds of activities, including walking longer distances, taking the stairs instead of the elevator, gardening outdoors or doing any activity that allows the fibromyalgia sufferer to get more movement into their lives.
+This can involve incorporating many different activities, including walking long distances, taking the stairs instead of the elevator, gardening outdoors, or doing any activity that allows the person living with fibromyalgia to get more movement into their lives.
 It is believed by many researchers that engaging in these types of short bursts of exercise are just as effective in reducing pain as when the exercise involves doing thirty minutes of exercise in a row.

-The study was undertaken over a twelve-week period of time and involved studying 84 people who were sufferers of fibromyalgia.
-They were told to incorporate thirty minutes of lifestyle exercise as part of the week for 5 to 7 days of the week.
-These patients were matched against control patients that only took part in an educational program about fibromyalgia.
+The study was undertaken over a twelve-week period of time and involved studying 84 people with fibromyalgia.
+The study participants were told to incorporate thirty minutes of lifestyle exercise as part of the week for 5 to 7 days.
+The study participants were matched against control patients that only took part in an educational program about fibromyalgia.

-The treatment group that were instructed in lifestyle exercises took 54 percent more steps during the course of the day when compared to the control group that were taught about how important exercise is to fibromyalgia but weren’t given any particular recommendations about how to exercise or what exercises to do.
+The treatment group that was instructed in lifestyle exercises took 54 percent more steps during the course of the day when compared to the control group that was only taught about how important exercise is to fibromyalgia but wasn’t given any particular recommendations about how to exercise or what exercises to do.

-Those that were instructed particularly in lifestyle physical activity told the researchers that they had fewer deficits in physical functioning and a decrease in their pain when compared to the control group, who did not receive any special exercise training.
+Those who were instructed particularly in lifestyle physical activity told the researchers that they had fewer physical functioning deficits and a decrease in their pain compared to the control group, who did not receive any special exercise training.

 According to the researchers, fibromyalgia patients should try to do just a bit more physical activity in their day as part of their daily exercises.
-The duration of physical activity doesn’t have to be long and this is good because fibromyalgia patients have very little stamina, especially when starting out an exercise program.
+Physical activity duration doesn’t have to be significant, which is good because fibromyalgia patients have very little stamina, especially when starting an exercise program.

 These short bursts of activity seem to be as effective or better than traditional forms of exercise, such as bicycling, walking, running, or swimming for a consecutive thirty minutes each day.
-It is not necessary, according to the research, to do more traditional forms of exercise in order to become motivated to exercise.
-The thought of doing a full thirty minutes of exercise can often be daunting for someone with suffering from fibromyalgia.
-Instead doing short bursts of exercise that don’t take very long can be a much better motivator to do something physical to relieve the pain.
+According to the research, it is not necessary to do more traditional forms of exercise to become motivated to exercise.
+The thought of doing a full thirty minutes of exercise can often be daunting for someone who has fibromyalgia.
+Instead, doing short bursts of exercise that don’t take very long can be a better motivator to do something physical to relieve the pain.

-It is best for anyone suffering from fibromyalgia to choose an exercise they enjoy and one that they can stick with that doesn’t cause a worsening of their symptoms.
-However, in the end, the idea is to physically move every day and move throughout the day, even if it is just to choose to take the stairs instead of the elevator.
+It is best for anyone who has fibromyalgia to choose an exercise they enjoy and one that they can stick with that doesn’t cause a worsening of their symptoms.
+However, in the end, the idea is to physically move every day and move throughout the day, even if it is to choose to take the stairs instead of the elevator.